gabrielmfern/shot/README.md

 This is a rewrite of [try](https://github.com/tobi/try) and is almost completely compatible with try.

-The only differences between try and shot are that the setup for shot is simpler, but has to be done manually (for now), and shot is missing `clone` and `new` as commands which I'll probably be adding in a bit.
+The only differences between try and shot are that the setup for shot is simpler, but has to be done manually (for now).

 Can't guarantee that shot will work on Windows, but it does work on Linux and macOS.